robdmc/consecution/README.md

 What's missing, however, is a tool for creating pipelines &mdash; or more precicely &mdash; directed-graphs of processing nodes.
 Ideally the tool would be like a limited version of <a href="http://storm.apache.org/"> Apache Storm</a>.
 It would incorporate a simplified version of the topology abstraction from Storm and create a syncrhonous, single-threaded execution strategy.
-"But!"

 I can hear you saying.
-"This will not scale well for big data."
+"But this will not scale well for big data."
 My response would be that you don't actually have big data.
-And if you do, then you are probably better off using tools like Storm that have been specically designed to accomodate "big data".
+And if you do, then you are probably better off using tools like Kafa, Storm, Hadoop, etc. that have been designed for scalability.
+Consecution has been designed for the much more common case where you can handle everything on a single core.

 What's missing however is the ability to easily create a pure-python single-process pipeline